wymcg/matricks/README.md

 ## Cross-compilation for Raspberry Pi
 - On another device,
   - Install Rust and Cargo from [the Rust website](https://rustup.rs)
-  - Run `rustup target add aarch64-unknown-linux-gnu`
+  - Run `rustup target add aarch64-unknown-linux-musl`
+  - Run `cargo install cross`
-  - Clone this repository and build with `cargo build --release`[^3]
+  - Clone this repository and build with `cross build --release --target aarch64-unknown-linux-musl`
   - Transfer the produced executable to your Raspberry Pi
 - On your Raspberry Pi,
   - Install 64-bit Raspbian[^1]